cjbeattie/cloud-functions/README.md

 [PUT] updateUser?id=*userID*

-May include the following fields:
+Must include one or more of the following fields:
-- name (optional)
+- name
-- phone (optional)
+- phone

 ### Delete user:
 [DELETE] deleteUser?id=*userID*